urielexis64/whatsapp-uribot/temp/README.md

-## This folder contains a temporary files.
+## This folder contains temporary files.